MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-gestures-HL2.md

 ## Gaze

-Gaze on HoloLens is pretty much as easy as it sounds.
+Gaze on [!include[pn-hololens](../includes/pn-hololens.md)] is as easy as it sounds.
 In some cases, you can select an item (an app, menu, or button, for example) just by gazing at a selection box next to the item.
 For example, you can select the **Next** or **Go back** button on an instruction card by gazing at the button.
 The selection is completed when the box is filled up by your gaze.

 ![Gaze animation](media/gaze-animation.gif "Gaze animation")